dankuck/dankuck.github.io/_posts/2020-05-14-trumans-map-2-making-beliefs-pay-rent.md

 The edge of the world is a blue wall painted with clouds.
 Painted?
 Maybe it’s something more sophisticated.
 I couldn’t be sure, but the clouds might have been moving.

-Sailing a boat, you only notice something is wrong a moment before the sudden bump knocks you off your feet.
-After colliding with the wall, you have a sense that you should have known what it was sooner.
-But I Should Have Known is not a trustworthy feeling.
-It’s hindsight bias.

-When you face the wall at the edge of the world, and when you touch it, your brain tells you This Is A Wall.
-When you stand on the steps at the edge of the world and gaze upward, your brain once again tells you This Is A Sky.
-No spell is so easily broken.

-I was spending too much time thinking over things that were not helping me decide whether to walk through the dark and mysterious door in the wall.

 “Mayor Burbank,” a booming voice from nowhere addressed me.
 This was new.

+I was spending too much time thinking over things that were not helping me decide whether to walk through the dark and mysterious door in the wall.

-I was imagining a probability -- flying unseen around my head -- of whether I should step through the door.
+I imagined a probability -- flying unseen around my head -- of whether I should step through the door.
 Orbiting that, I perceived a second probability: that I would be brave enough to step through the door if it was the right choice.
 This second probability was shrinking, even though the first one was growing.
 I had to decide before I lost my nerve.

 The voice continued.
 I stepped into the dark and shut the door behind me.